 void TWI_Transmit(TWI_t* twi, const uint8_t *data)

-Pointer to a string of bytes.
+Pointer to a null terminated array.

 Read byte